kibetstephanie/CI_Testing/README.md

- This is a test program aimed at testing automation of running tests in docker from a Jenkins pipeline
+ This is a test program aimed at testing automation of running tests in docker from a Jenkins pipeline.

+#ContinuousIntegration and #TestingwithDocker